chiarabis/recipes-app/README.md

 ---
 ### Notes
 I got data from _Spoonacular API_.
 To get the API key you need to register.
 Since I use the free plan there is a daily quota of calls, after that the API will respond with the error code 402 and no more calls can be made until the quota resets.
-In your code, you have to change the part of API Key with your own one once you log in.
+In your code, you have to change the part of API Key with your own one, once you log in.
 Please, read the documentation on [the spoonacular website](https://spoonacular.com/food-api).

 ---
 ### Libraries and tools